paladin-t/bitty/docs/documents/manual.md

 * `sprite.count`: readonly, gets the `Sprite` frame count
 * `sprite.width`: readonly, gets the `Sprite` width of every frame
 * `sprite.height`: readonly, gets the `Sprite` height of every frame
 * `sprite.hFlip`: gets or sets whether the `Sprite` is flipped horizontally
 * `sprite.vFlip`: gets or sets whether the `Sprite` is flipped vertically
+* `sprite.animationSpeed`: gets or sets the animation speed; i.e. 0.0 for paused, 1.0 for normal speed, 2.0 for doubled speed

 **Methods**